- EaseUS Freeware

 Bonus Tips after Setting SSD as Boot Drive

-Suppose you have successfully migrated the system to SSD (whether it is our product or not), and correctly set the boot order in BIOS, there are still some issues that you may encounter.
+Now, you have successfully migrated the system to SSD (whether it is our product or not), and correctly set the boot order in BIOS.
+There are still some issues that you may encounter.

-#2.
-How to Make Use of Old OS Disk
+- ✔️#3.
+How to Make Use of Old OS Disk - Wipe or reset the old hard drive.

-After migrating OS to SSD, you can use EaseUS Partition Master to create a bootable disk.
-Then boot PC from the bootable drive, enter EaseUS Partition Master, and then delete the old system partition on your own.
+You can use EaseUS Partition Master to create a bootable disk.
+Then boot the PC from the bootable drive, enter EaseUS Partition Master, and then delete the old system partition or wipe the entire old drive on your own.

-If you have further questions, you can either use the search feature on our website or contact our technical support team through [email protected] to help you resolve problems immediately.
+If you have further questions, you can either use the search feature on our website or contact our technical support team for help to resolve problems immediately.

 If you have some further questions, check the FAQS and answers here.
 We may have answers for you.